mscroggs/crosspuzzle/README.md

 <link type='text/css' rel='stylesheet' src='crosspuzzle.css' />
 ```

-Alternatively, you can load these files directly from GitHub pages:
+Alternatively, you can load the latest version of these these files directly from GitHub pages:

 ```html
 <script type='text/javascript' src='https://mscroggs.github.io/crosspuzzle/crosspuzzle.js'></script>
 <link type='text/css' rel='stylesheet' src='https://mscroggs.github.io/crosspuzzle/crosspuzzle.css' />
 ```

 Puzzles can then be created by making an empty div, then running the `crosspuzzle` function,
 for example: